carpentries-lab/good-enough-practices/_extras/etherpad_template.md

 -

-Please list another think you found less useful, or that could be improved
+#### Please list another thing you found less useful, or that could be improved

 -
 -
 -